Hot in the City

-"Hot in the City" is a song by English rock musician Billy Idol, released in 1982 as the first single from his self-titled debut album.
+"Hot in the City" is a song by the English rock singer Billy Idol, released in 1982 as the first single from his eponymous debut studio album.
 It charted at No. 23 in the US and No. 58 in the UK.
 A remix of the song was released in 1987 and reached No. 13 in the UK.

 1987 release

 The Exterminator Mix of the song was released as a single in the UK on 29 December 1987.
 It charted higher in the UK this time round, peaking at No. 13 in early 1988.
 This version was first released in 1985 on the remix album Vital Idol.

 Music video

 There are two versions of the video.
 The first version (the 1982 version) starts off with a girl walking into a record store.
 She picks up a Billy Idol record and the song starts to play.
 The video features scenes from New York City, interspersed with stock footage of nuclear bomb tests.
 The second version (the 1987 version) depicted Idol's girlfriend Perri Lister bound to a cross; it was banned by MTV.
 The later version was included on the DVD edition of The Very Best of Billy Idol: Idolize Yourself.